objectiv/objectiv.io/docs/docs/tracking/react/how-to-guides/custom-components.md

 ```

 All we did here is switching our hook-based Event Trackers with low-level ones.
-These require a `trackingContext` which we can obtain, via Render Props, from `MediaPlayerContextWrapper`.
+These require a `trackingContext` which we can obtained, via Render Props, from `MediaPlayerContextWrapper`.